-How To Cook Barley In A Rice Cooker:
+Can You Cook Barley In A Rice Cooker?
+How To Cook Barley In A Rice Cooker?

-Barley is a species of the grass family that is domesticated for the grain yields from ancient times.
+Barley is a versatile and nutritious grain that has been consumed for thousands of years.
 It was firstly reported to originate from the Levant region of the middle east and some parts of eastern Africa.

 Types of Barley: